gpstar81/GPStar-proton-pack/WIRELESS_OPERATION.md

 	GET /settings/smoke - Smoke Settings Page
 	GET /style.css - Common Stylesheet

-For real-time updates, a special url exists at `/ws` to support [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API).
-When connected, the ESP32 device will "push" any relevant information direct to clients.
-Note that this data may be in the form of a JSON object or a plain string, so check the contents of the data carefully before usage.
+For real-time updates, the built-in web server offers a special URI `/ws` to support [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API).
+When connected to that endpoint, the ESP32 device will "push" any relevant information direct to clients in real-time.
+Note that this data may be in the form of a JSON object or just a plain string, so check the contents of the text data carefully before usage.

-The following URL's are available for managing actions within your devices:
+The following URI's are API endpoints available for managing actions within your devices.
+You may use these to create your own UI or control your pack/wand via other hardware devices.
+For instance, you can monitor the `/status` endpoint for changes, or use the volume/music endpoints to create your own jukebox interface.
+All data should use the `application/json` content type for sending or receiving of data.
+Where applicable for body data to be sent to the device a footnote describes where to find a sample of the JSON payload.

-	GET /status - Obtain the current equipment status
+	GET /status - Obtain all current equipment status (pack + wand) DELETE /restart - Perform a software restart of the ESP32 controller

-	PUT /pack/on - Turn the pack on (subject to system state) PUT /pack/off - Turn the pack onf (subject to system state) PUT /pack/attenuate - Cancel pack overheat via "attenuation" PUT /pack/vent - Perform manual vent (subject to system state) PUT /volume/toggle - Toggle mute for all devices
+	PUT /pack/on - Turn the pack on (subject to system state) PUT /pack/off - Turn the pack onf (subject to system state) PUT /pack/attenuate - Cancel pack overheat via "attenuation" PUT /pack/vent - Perform manual vent (subject to system state)

+	PUT /volume/toggle - Toggle mute for all devices
 	PUT /volume/master/up - Increase master volume
 	PUT /volume/master/down - Decrease master volume
 	PUT /volume/effects/up - Increase effects volume
 	PUT /volume/effects/down - Decrease effects volume

 	PUT /music/startstop - Toggle music playback via start/stop
 	PUT /music/pauseresume - Toggle music playback via resume/pause
 	PUT /music/next - Move to next track
 	PUT /music/prev - Move to previous track
+	PUT /music/select?track=[INTEGER] - Select a specific music track (Min Value: 500)

+	GET /wifi/settings - Returns the current external WiFi settings PUT /wifi/update - Save new/modified external WiFi settings
+		Body: Send same JSON body as returned by /wifi/settings

+	GET /config/pack - Obtain the current pack equipment settings PUT /config/pack/save - Saves pack settings for evaluation
+		Body: Send same JSON body as returned by /config/pack

+	GET /config/wand - Obtain the current wand equipment settings PUT /config/wand/save - Saves wand settings for evaluation
+		Body: Send same JSON body as returned by /config/wand

+	GET /config/smoke - Obtain the current pack/wand smoke settings
+	PUT /config/smoke/save - Saves smoke settings for evaluation
+		Body: Send same JSON body as returned by /config/smoke

+	WARNING: Only call these API's as necessary as these cause write cycles to the EEPROM!

-	PUT /music/select?track=[INTEGER] - Select a specific music track (Min Value: 500) GET /config/pack - Obtain the current pack equipment settings PUT /config/pack/save - Sends latest pack settings for evaluation GET /config/wand - Obtain the current wand equipment settings PUT /config/wand/save - Sends latest wand settings for evaluation GET /config/smoke - Obtain the current pack/wand smoke settings PUT /config/smoke/save - Sends latest smoke settings for evaluation PUT /eeprom/app - Stores current smoke preferences to pack/wand EEPROMs PUT /eeprom/pack - Stores current pack preferences to pack EEPROM PUT /eeprom/wand - Stores current wand preferences to wand EEPROM GET /wifi/settings - Returns the current external WiFi settings PUT /wifi/update - Save new/modified external WiFi settings
+	PUT /eeprom/all - Stores all current preferences to pack/wand EEPROMs (eg. smoke settings) PUT /eeprom/pack - Stores current pack preferences to pack EEPROM PUT /eeprom/wand - Stores current wand preferences to wand EEPROM